What Happens When a Car Hits You from the Side?

 4. Distracted driving: a driver may fail to follow traffic laws because they are either texting, talking on their phone, or eating or drinking.
 Distracted driving is anything that prevents the driver from focusing on the road.

-5. Aggressive driving: if a driver is driving aggressively, or speeding, then they may lose control of their vehicle and hit the side of another car
+5. Aggressive driving: if a driver is driving aggressively, or speeding, then they may lose control of their vehicle and hit the side of another car.
+Aggressive driving can even escalate into road rage, which can involve a driver intentionally ramming the side of your car.

 Why is a Side Impact Crash So Serious?